r4fek/rsylla/docs/README.md

-# rscylla Documentation
+# rsylla Documentation

-Complete documentation for rscylla - Python bindings for ScyllaDB using the scylla-rust-driver.
+Complete documentation for rsylla - Python bindings for ScyllaDB using the scylla-rust-driver.

 ## Quick Links